 The respondent, a 24 years old Tunisian man, left Edirne city with his friend, a 20 years old Tunisian man on the 27th of April.
-They crossed two barbed wire fences near to Kapikule after walking for a couple of days through Turkey, to get to Greece just after sunset.
-The respondent also said that there were solar panels next to the fence and a camera on the fences.
+The respondent recalls seeing solar panels next to the border fence and a camera on the fences.
 After the fences, the two men crossed “a small river” (the Evros/Meriç river).

 “We went through high mountains.
 When I was sleeping my friend saw a big yellow and black snake coming on me”, said the respondent.
 We ran away, because it was dangerous.
 Also, we could hear wolves”.

 After having walked for one day and a half, the two men ran out of water and were really thirsty.
 So, they reached the “highway” and got closer to some villages to find water.
 They crossed two villages in which they couldn’t find any water, so they kept walking until they reached a third village where they went to a house to ask for help.
 It was around 2 or 3 PM.
 The respondent said that: